raunakdoesdev/school/apec/Chapter26-27.md

 - Protests were quelled w/ force, but also made reforms (too few and too late)
 - W. E. B. Du Bois + Marcus Garvey led movements to make Africans aware of heritage and stressed unity for Africans respectively.
 - Jomo Kenyatta in Facing Mount Kenya argued British rule was destroying African culture.
-## The Authoritarian and Totalitarian States
+## Chapter 26.3 - The Authoritarian and Totalitarian States
 - GB, France, and Scandanavian States, Switzerland, and Czechoslovakia remained democratic.
 ### THe Retreat from Democracy
 - New electorate distrusted democracy and moved toward radicalizcm after the war